juanluisrp/remoteharvester/README.md

 ## Companion services

-The folder `aux` contains a `docker-compose.yml` with the required software for running the JRC Ingester:
+The folder `extra` contains a `docker-compose.yml` with the required software for running the JRC Ingester:
 * Elasticsearch exposing the port `9200` (http://localhost:9200/).
 * Kibana exposing the port `5601` (http://localhost:5601/)
 * PostgreSQL 13 listiening at port `5432` of localhost.
 Credentials are `postgres` / `postgres`.
 These databases are